Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R7 370 2G is 460% quicker than the GeForce GTX 950M in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R7 370 2G will be 460% quicker than the GeForce GTX 950M in general, because of its higher data rate. (explain)

-Pixel RateThe Radeon R7 370 2G should be quite a bit (approximately 113%) faster with regards to AA than the GeForce GTX 950M, and should be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon R7 370 2G will be quite a bit (approximately 113%) faster with regards to AA than the GeForce GTX 950M, and will be capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison